HUMADEX/SMILE-PRO-Chatbot/README.md

 <b>Climate Change Anxiety Scale - Short-form (CCAS-S)</b>: This 10-item self-report measure assesses anxiety related to climate change.
 It measures concerns about the future, personal impact, and social consequences of climate change.

 <b>System Usability Scale (SUS)</b>: This 10-item questionnaire measures the perceived ease of use and effectiveness of a product or system.
-It is used to evaluate the usability of the SMILE game and companion app.
+It is used to evaluate the usability of the game and companion app.

 <b>User Satisfaction Evaluation Questionnaire (USEQ)</b>: This 10-item questionnaire measures overall satisfaction with a product or service.
-It is used to assess user satisfaction with the SMILE game and companion app.
+It is used to assess user satisfaction with the game and companion app.

 <b>User Experience Questionnaire Short (UEQ-S)</b>: This 10-item questionnaire measures the overall user experience of a product or service.
-It is used to evaluate the user experience of the SMILE game and companion app.
+It is used to evaluate the user experience of the game and companion app.

 <b>Reference</b>